Ma77hieu/Project5/README.md

 For more information please refer to: https://fr.openfoodfacts.org/ This application uses the open food fact API.
 Open Food Facts is a non-profit project developed by thousands of volunteers from around the world.
-As the data comes from voluinteers, it might be incomplete and even sometimes not accurate, please use the information from this application with caution
+As the data comes from volunteers, it might be incomplete and even sometimes not accurate, please use the information from this application with caution.

 <!-- Application scope:
 Search for aliments in the OFF database (we will use the acronym OFF in this file to refer to Open Food Facts).